 Prior to the SECURE Act, it was always important to ensure that a qualifying beneficiary designation was made to IRAs and other qualified retirement accounts.
 This could be an individual or a trust with the appropriate provisions that would allow the qualified retirement account to extend the tax-deferred benefits of the retirement account, commonly referred to as the “stretch.”

-If there was no qualified beneficiary designation when the owner of the IRA account died, then the inherited IRA would be subject to tax liability within 5 years (actually by December 31 of the year containing the fifth anniversary of the owner’s death).
+If there were no qualified beneficiary designation when the owner of the IRA account died, the inherited IRA would be subject to tax liability within five years—by December 31 of the year of the fifth anniversary of the owner’s death.
 This was common in situations where the owner either had no living beneficiary or named a non-qualifying trust as beneficiary.

-Now, as a result of the SECURE Act, all beneficiaries designated (other than “eligible beneficiaries”) are subject to the 10-year payout rule, which dictates that the Inherited IRA must be distributed to the beneficiary within 10 years of the IRA owner’s death.
-The distributions will be subject to income tax.
+Under the SECURE Act, all designated beneficiaries (other than eligible beneficiaries) are subject to the 10-year payout rule, which dictates that the inherited IRA must be distributed to the beneficiary within 10 years of the IRA owner’s death.
+The distributions are also subject to income tax.

-An eligible beneficiary can take advantage of the tax-deferred benefit, delay the distributions, and in certain cases avoid the 10-year payout rule.
+However, an “eligible beneficiary” can take advantage of the tax-deferred benefit, delay the distributions, and in certain cases, avoid the 10-year payout rule.